Storyboard Examples for AI Video Production

 The best storyboard examples for AI video sit between a drawing and a production brief.
 They give the model a clear visual target, and they give your team a way to decide whether a generated take belongs in the scene.

-Use the examples below as a practical board you can adapt for short films, trailers, commercials, proof-of-concept scenes, music videos, or pitch sequences built with generated video.
+Use the examples below for short films, trailers, commercials, proof-of-concept scenes, music videos, or pitch sequences built with generated video.
+For trailer-specific pacing, pair them with the AI movie trailer maker guide.

 Key takeaways

-- A useful AI video storyboard panel captures shot intent, not just mood.
+- A useful AI video storyboard panel captures shot intent, not only mood.

-- Continuity notes matter more when a scene depends on repeated characters, wardrobe, props, or locations.
+- Continuity notes matter when a scene repeats characters, wardrobe, props, or locations.

-- Start and end frames are strongest when they help one generated take connect to the next.
+- Start and end frames work best when they help one generated take connect to the next.

-- Review criteria should be written before generation so the team can reject, maybe, select, or approve takes with less guesswork.
+- Review criteria should come before generation so the team can reject, maybe, select, or approve takes with less debate.

 What makes a storyboard example useful for AI video